What is SIEM? 6 SIEM Tools and 10 Core Features (2026 Guide)

 Key strengths

-Best for:
+Best for

-Considerations / risks:
+Considerations

 2. Splunk Enterprise Security

-Key Strengths:
+Key Strengths

 3. Microsoft Sentinel

-Key Strengths:
+Key Strengths

 4. IBM QRadar

-Key Strengths:
+Key Strengths

 5. Elastic Security (Elastic SIEM)

-Key Strengths:
+Key Strengths

 6. Palo Alto Networks Cortex XSIAM

-Key Strengths:
+Key Strengths

-• Autonomous investigation and response capabilities
+- Autonomous investigation and response are first-class.

 SIEM Feature Comparison: Making the Right Choice